myNemy/Nextcloud-Carousel/MILESTONE.md

 2. ✅ Add FillMode and ImageScale to configuration interface (COMPLETE)
 3. ✅ Add TransitionDuration to configuration interface (COMPLETE)
 4. ✅ Add TransitionType to configuration interface (COMPLETE)
-5. ✅ **Implement transition system in backend** (COMPLETE - KDE official pattern)
+5. ✅ Implement transition system in backend - Fade working (COMPLETE)
+6. 🔄 Implement Slide and Zoom transitions (pending - will use different approach)
-6. Improve validation and user feedback
+7. Improve validation and user feedback
-7. Add settings preview
+8. Add settings preview
 8. Optimize performance for large photo collections

 ## 🎯 What Needs to Be Done Now

+### ✅ Transition System - COMPLETED (Fade working)

+The transition system has been successfully implemented using the KDE official StackView pattern:
+- ✅ ImageComponent.qml created
+- ✅ StackView with replace() method working
+- ✅ Fade transitions working
+- ✅ Images visible and displaying correctly
+- 🔄 Slide and Zoom transitions pending (will be implemented in future update)

 ### Current Situation